North Adams Regional Hospital: History

 The hospital opened March 2, 1884 and the original building was expanded over time.
 A completely new hospital building on the same campus opened in 1955.

-In the 1980s the North Adams Hospital (now known as the North Adams Regional Hospital or NARH) was quite full.
+In the 1980s, the North Adams Hospital (now known as the North Adams Regional Hospital or NARH) was quite full.
 However, better medications and treatments for chronic illnesses such as heart disease, diabetes and asthma reduced the need for inpatient hospitalizations and many surgical procedures which had once occurred in the inpatient setting shifted to outpatient facilities.

 Beset by chronically low inpatient censuses in recent years, declining reimbursement from Medicaid and Medicare, and facing rising costs, many rural hospitals, not just NARH, struggled to stay alive.
 Some turned to larger health systems for financial backing, partnership, or mergers.

 NARH went through Chapter 11 bankruptcy reorganization in 2011 and built an affiliation with Berkshire Medical Center (BMC) in Pittsfield, MA.
 They did not merge however, due to NARH's bond debt and existing union contracts.
 After closing its doors in March 2014, NARH declared Chapter 7 bankruptcy on April 3, 2014, at which point BMC committed to purchase the facility through the bankruptcy process.
 During the interim BMC re-established emergency medical care and other medical services in northern Berkshire County.

 BMC paid a total $3.4 million for the hospital campus and NBH's fixed assets, and $600,000 for the Northern Berkshire Family Practice.
 The purchase was finalized in bankruptcy court on August 29, 2014.

+BHS announced a plan to reopen North Adams Regional Hospital in 2024, a decade after the sudden closure in 2014.